klickass/ytest/README.md

 1. Check out the [Trello board][3]
 2. Comment and vote to the board on stuff you think is true and has happened to you already, or whatever comes to your mind on these topics.
 Be verbose!
 3. Add your input to the board.
-(I need to add you to the board to give you edit rights so just **ping me with your @trelloid** on [Twitter][4] or via E-mail at *hello at lab-up dot org*).
+(I need to add you to the board to give you edit rights so just **ping me with your @trelloid** on [Twitter][4] or via E-mail at *hi at yte dot st*).
 If you're unfamiliar with Trello you can also just file an issue in this repo or E-Mail me your input.
 4. **Spread the word about this project!**

 Thanks!